meeshkan/diglett/README.md

 <!-- usage -->

-### Generate request templates
+### Basic concepts

+Working with `Diglett` involves three concepts: _request templates_, _requests_, and _ request-response pairs_.

-Request templates are templates for generating HTTP requests.
+Request templates are templates for HTTP requests.
 For example, a request template could specify that a query parameter `id` needs to be a number.

-A request generated from this template could, for example, generate a random number for `id`, creating a HTTP request.
+From request template, `diglett` can _render_ a request.
+In the example above, the query parameter would be filled by an actual number, creating a valid HTTP request that can be sent to the target host.

+As a final step, `diglett` can send the HTTP requests and record the corresponding response, creating a request-response pair.

+### Generating request templates

 A [RequestsTemplate](./src/lib/templates/types.ts) object looks like this: